scmdev/EvoContacts/README.md

 3. Build Solution.
 4. Select StartUp Project = EvoContacts.API.
 5. Select Debug Profile = IIS Express.
 6. Click Start Debugging or hit F5.
+Application will run and display Swagger UI.
+7. Use the **Auth/token** endpoint to request an OAuth authorization token.
+8. Click the "Authorize" button at the top of the UI.
+Enter "Bearer {Token}" into the Value field (without quotations and substituting the token you just received).
+Click "Authorize" to save and close the dialog.
+9. You should now be authorized to use all other endpoints.

 Note that the application runs using an in-memory database by default.